What Sovereign Local AI Means for a Business

 Local AI is especially strong for:

-- internal search and knowledge assistance
+| internal search and knowledge assistance | sensitive source material can stay governed |

-- code and infrastructure assistance inside controlled environments
+| code and infrastructure assistance | internal context can remain controlled |

 These are not glamorous use cases.
 They are useful use cases.